Connect AWS to Splunk Observability Cloud 🔗

 To track the degree of OpenTelemetry enablement in your AWS integrations:

-From Splunk Observability Cloud, go to Data Management > AWS.
+From Splunk Observability Cloud, go to Data Management > Deployed integrations > AWS.

-Select OpenTelemetry Enabled to see whether the OTel Collector is installed on each AWS EC2 instance.
+Select either the AWS EC2 or AWS EKS tabs to see whether the OTel Collector is installed on each AWS EC2 instance or AWS EKS cluster.
 This helps you identify the instances that still need to be instrumented.
-For instances that are successfully instrumented, you can see which version of the OTel Collector is deployed.

 Splunk Observability Cloud also offers secured connectivity with AWS.
 For more information, see Private Connectivity using AWS PrivateLink.

-See Leverage data from integration with AWS ffor an overview of what you can do after you connect Splunk Observability Cloud to AWS.
+See Leverage data from integration with AWS for an overview of what you can do after you connect Splunk Observability Cloud to AWS.

-Find instructions on how to import AWS metrics and metadata or AWS tag and log information using namespaces and filters at Monitor AWS services.
+Find instructions on how to import AWS metrics and metadata such as tags using namespaces and filters at Monitor AWS services.

 Refer to the AWS official documentation for a list of the available AWS metrics and other data, or read about the metadata Splunk Observability Cloud can provide at AWS CloudWatch metadata.